maldoinc/wireup/readme.md

 ### 🛡️ Improved Safety

-Wireup is mypy strict compliant and will not introduce type errors in your code.
+Wireup is compatible with mypy strict mode.
 It will also warn you at the earliest possible stage about configuration errors to avoid surprises.

 **Container Creation**